MiaadTeam/lesan/README.md

 ![Screen Shot 1402-04-25 at 18 24 16](https://github.com/MiaadTeam/lesan/assets/6236123/7e9c7c93-cf08-4120-9c44-df93475c108f)

+### The Magic of Lesan Relationships ✨

+In Lesan, **relationships are One-Directional in definition, but fully embedded bi-directionally.**
+When you link a User to a Country, Lesan seamlessly embeds the country details inside the user, _and_ automatically embeds the user details inside the country's `users` array (even keeping the top 50 users sorted automatically!).

-We handle all relationships between the data and `embed` everything.
-You can also control the level of penetration into the `action get` depth.
-On the `client-side`, you can describe what you want and get back exactly what you described.
+We handle all the heavy lifting of keeping this embedded data perfectly in sync across your entire database for blazing-fast reads.
+You can also control the exact level of penetration into the relationship depth.
+On the `client-side`, you simply describe what you want and get back exactly what you described—with zero backend refactoring!

 # Contributors